 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records as well as gives parents certain rights to their children's records.
 Please know that certain information about your student is considered directory information and is generally not considered harmful or an invasion of privacy if released to the public.
 Directory information includes but is not limited to: the student's name, address, telephone listing, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received and the most recent previous educational agency or institution attended.
 [I have marked through those types of directory information listed above that I wish the district to withhold.]
-I understand that unless I object to the release of any or all of this information may be released by the district for use in local school publications, other media and for such other purposes as deemed appropriate by the principal.
+I understand that unless I object to the release of any or all of this information within fifteen (15) school days of the date this student handbook was issued to my student, directory information may be released by the district for use in local school publications, other media and for such other purposes as deemed appropriate by the principal.
 More information: http://www2.ed.gov/policy/gen/guid/fpco/ferpa